Citi Group - Creating Momentum for a Global Learning Transformation

 Charles is known for his work with presidents (including Barak Obama), prime ministers, elite sports teams and FTSE boardrooms, but Citi presented a particular challenge - how to make Charles’ innovative ideas land with 250,000 employees around the globe so that we could start making a difference.

-Solution: Our strategy was to design a story that made the case for change and introduced Charles’ “3E’s framework” in a powerful, funny and moving animated film.
+The strategy was to design a story that made the case for change and introduced Charles’ “3E’s framework” in a powerful, funny and moving animated film.
 Animation often travels better than live action work for global audiences.
 It meant we could really push the visual humour and emotional elements – which connect brilliantly wherever you’re from.

 It was rolled out to all 250,000 people – with further training materials based on the look and feel of the animation.

-Impact: The film helped to increase participation in development activities and position continuous learning as part of everyday work rather than episodic training.
+The film helped to increase participation in development activities and position continuous learning as part of everyday work rather than episodic training.
 It was recognised industry-wide as a leading example of how to successfully modernise enterprise learning.

 While the new approach led to a 38% reduction in traditional classroom spend in the first two years of the shift from box-ticking courses to a culture of continuous improvement.